This website uses cookies to ensure you get the best experience on our website. Learn more

 Nxabega Okavango Tented Camp: Our full report

-Mesh screen doors lead inside, where the large bed is decked out with brand new white linen topped with a bedspread embroidered with tribal designs and a pair of brown cushions, and framed by an attractively designed canvas headboard.
-To each side is an electric bronze reading lamp set on a wooden nightstand.
-You’ll also find a wooden vanity desk topped with a large mirror, a three-speed pedestal fan, and a simple cushioned chair with a pedestal lamp, which provides pretty good lighting at night.
+Mesh screen doors lead inside each tented chalet, to reveal a large bed decked out with white linen topped with a bedspread embroidered with tribal designs and a pair of white cushions with a grey pattern.
+To each side of the attractive canvas headboard is an electric bronze reading lamp set on a wooden nightstand.
+You'll also find a wooden vanity desk topped with a large mirror, a three-speed pedestal fan, and a simple cushioned chair with a pedestal lamp, which provides pretty good lighting at night.

-Separating the bedroom from the bathroom is stylish canvas wall together with a three-section wooden wardrobe, which houses a large safe, a laundry bag, a shelf for luggage, and a basket with mosquito repellent, bug spray, and emergency foghorn.
-A small minibar is stocked with bottled water and local beer, and they also provide an ice bucket and tall glasses, along with a selection of nuts, biltong and cookies.
+Separating the bedroom from the bathroom is a stylish canvas wall together with a three-section wooden wardrobe, which houses a large safe, a laundry bag, a shelf for luggage, and a basket with mosquito repellent, bug spray, and emergency foghorn.
+A small minibar is stocked with bottled water and local beer, and they also provide an ice bucket, spirits and tall glasses, along with a selection of homemade nougat, biltong and cookies.

 The bathroom is completely open in design with a rainshower cascading onto wooden boards, two white ceramic sinks and two silver canisters of water.
 More stylish canvas panels enclose the flush toilet.
 A zipped door leads out to a wooden deck with an outdoor rainshower, surrounded by a thatched wall for privacy.
 Toiletries and fabric slippers are supplied.

-For families, Nxabega also has a two-bedroom unit: two identical chalets connected by a covered canvas walkway.
+For families, Nxabega also has a two-bedroom unit, its two identical chalets connected by a covered canvas walkway.

-The Nxabega concession offers a mixture of land- and water-based activities: guests can explore the Okavango Delta by 4WD game-drive vehicle, motorboat or mokoro (a traditional canoe offering an idyllic way to explore the reed-lined channels and lagoons of the surrounding waterways).
-When grass levels are low enough, and if the camp has a walking guide available, it's sometimes also possible to explore on foot – but this should be requested in advance wherever possible.
-All activities are accompanied by a fully trained and licensed guide and a tracker/assistant.
+The Nxabega concession offers a mixture of land- and water-based activities: guests can explore the Okavango Delta by 4WD game-drive vehicle, and – in season – by motorboat or mokoro, and it's also possible to explore on foot (although this should be requested in advance wherever possible).
+All activities are accompanied by a fully trained and licensed guide and a tracker.

 Boat trips at Nxabega are very flexibly organised.
-On a previous visit we enjoyed a short morning cruise and even tried our hand at fishing (though we learned that fishing is not allowed in the breeding season (January and February).
+On a previous visit we enjoyed a short morning cruise and even tried our hand at fishing (though fishing is not allowed in January and February, the breeding season).
 Our guide and tracker kept us entertained and informed, even convincing us to try some of the roots that they grew up eating.
 Full-day boat excursions are also an option.
-Typically these will leave the boat station in the early morning, stopping at various points along the way before lunch is served on one of the islands found throughout the area.
+Typically, these will leave the boat station in the early morning, stopping at various points along the way before lunch is served on one of the islands.

 Historically we've noted that the dry-season game viewing at Nxabega can be unreliable.
 Some travellers have great game experiences here; others have been disappointed.
-We've arrived at the view that during the 'green' or wet season, from about December to April, Nxabega (and the other concessions on the west side of Chief's island) can actually be better for game than Okavango reserves that are further east or north.
-However, during the more classic dry season months, from about May to October, the drier reserves to the north and east of Chief's Island, and the Kwando-Linyanti Reserves, tend to have better game viewing than the Nxabega Concession does.
+We've concluded that during the “green” or wet season, from about December to April, Nxabega (and the other concessions on the west side of Chief's island) can actually be better for game than Okavango reserves that are further east or north.
+However, during the more classic dry season months, from about May to October, the drier reserves to the north and east of Chief's Island, and the Kwando–Linyanti Reserves, tend to have better game viewing than on the Nxabega Concession.

 Our view